Eagle Scout Process

 Eagle Scout Timeline & Workflow

-The Longhorn Council follows national procedures concerning the flow of paperwork and forms for the Eagle Project Workbook and the Eagle Scout application.
+The Longhorn Council follows national procedures concerning the flow of paperwork and forms for the Eagle Service Project Workbook and the Eagle Scout Rank Application.

-Upon earning the Life Scout rank, a Scout may obtain the Life to Eagle Project Workbook in which the Eagle Scout application is inserted as a loose sheet, separate from the workbook.
-A Scout may begin selecting and planning their Eagle Scout Project as soon as the Life Scout Rank Board of Review is complete.
+Upon earning the Life Scout rank, a Scout may obtain the Life to Eagle Project Workbook in which the Eagle Scout Rank Application is inserted as a loose sheet, separate from the workbook.
+A Scout may begin selecting and planning their Eagle Scout Service Project as soon as the Life Scout Rank Board of Review is complete.

-The Eagle Scout project is considered complete when all project work has been completed, the final write-up has been finished, and all required signatures (candidate, unit leader, and the benefiting organization representative) are in place prior to the candidate's 18th birthday.
+The Eagle Scout Service Project is considered complete when all project work has been completed, the final write-up has been finished, and all required signatures (Candidate, Unit Leader, and the benefiting organization representative) are in place prior to the candidate's 18th birthday.

-The Eagle Scout application need not be completed until after the Scout has completed their Eagle Scout project and all required merit badge work.
-The Eagle Scout application must be the current edition at the time the Scout finishes all requirements for the Eagle Scout rank.
+The Eagle Scout Rank Application need not be completed until after the Scout has completed their Eagle Scout Service Project and all required merit badge work.
+The Eagle Scout Rank Application must be the current edition at the time the Scout finishes all requirements for the Eagle Scout rank.
 Information regarding the form’s edition is located at the very bottom of the reverse side of the application form.

 The Eagle Scout application should be completed with utmost care and accuracy.
 When recording the dates merit badges were earned on the application, the day, month, and year that each merit badge was earned (not presented) should be entered.
-These dates can be found on the merit badge ‘blue card,’ which should always be saved by the Scout (or troop in some cases) for future reference.
+These dates can be found on the merit badge ‘blue card,’ which should always be saved by the Scout (or troop in some cases) for future reference and for documentation of merit badges completed.
 It is always wise to save the blue cards as a reference for merit badges a Scout has earned.
 A completed blue card, dated and signed by a properly designated counselor, proves that a Scout earned a merit badge.

 All requirements stated on the application, including the Unit Leader (Scoutmaster) Conference, must have been met before the Scout’s 18th birthday.
-It is important to remember that a Statement of Life Ambition is part of the Eagle application and must be attached when submitted to the unit leader and local council.
-The Eagle Scout Board of Review (BOR) may be completed after the candidate's 18th birthday.
+It is important to remember that a Statement of Ambitions and Life Purpose is part of the Eagle Scout Rank Application and must be attached when submitted to the unit leader and local council.
+The Eagle Scout Board of Review (EBOR) may be completed after the candidate's 18th birthday.

 The position of responsibility or combination of positions, held by the Scout (as listed on the application) must total at least six calendar months.
 If the Scout has held more than one position of responsibility, indicate so and list the time period served in each position.
 Positions held concurrently may not shorten the six calendar month requirement.

-The application is considered complete and ready for submission to the Longhorn Council Service Center only after the Scout, the unit leader, and the unit Committee Chairman have signed and dated it in the appropriate places and a copy of the required pages of the Service Project workbook with signatures and a statement of life ambition is attached.
-After the Council Registrar has verified the Eagle Application by signing and dating, it is returned to the Scout or their troop leader to deliver to the District Advancement Chairman, who will schedule the Eagle Board of Review.
-The District Advancement Chairman will specify the procedure for getting the application paperwork to the district following council verification.
+The application is considered complete and ready for submission to the Longhorn Council Service Center only after the Scout, the Unit Leader, and the unit Committee Chair have signed and dated it in the appropriate places and a copy of the required pages of the Service Project Workbook with signatures and a Statement of Ambitions and Life Purpose is attached.
+After the Council Registrar has verified the Eagle Rank Application by signing and dating, it is returned to the Scout or their Unit Leader to deliver to the District Advancement Chair=, who will schedule the EBOR.
+The District Advancement Chair= will specify the procedure for getting the application paperwork to the district following council verification.

-Note: As a precaution, Eagle candidates are advised to retain a photocopy of all their Eagle paperwork, including the completed Eagle Scout application whenever the original is submitted to the district or council.
+Note: As a precaution, Eagle candidates are advised to retain a photocopy of all their Eagle paperwork, including the completed Eagle Scout Rank Application whenever the original is submitted to the district or council.

-An Eagle Board of Review can be scheduled only after the District Advancement Chairman has received: (1) the Council-certified Eagle Application (2) the completed final write-up of the Eagle Scout project.
-Districts may handle the administration of the Eagle Board of Review in slightly different ways, but all must follow national guidelines as stated in Advancement Committee Policies and Procedures.
+An EBOR can be scheduled only after the District Advancement Chair has received: (1) the Council-certified Eagle Scout Rank Application (2) the completed final write-up of the Eagle Scout Service Project.
+Per Council Advancement Committee policy, Districts may handle the administration of the EBOR in slightly different ways, but all must follow national guidelines as stated in Advancement Committee Policies and Procedures.

-Upon successful completion of the Eagle Scout board of review, the designated BOR chairman and the District Advancement Committee representative sign and date the Eagle Scout application.
-The District Advancement Chairman will establish the procedure for submitting it to the Council Service Center.
-The Eagle application is subsequently forwarded to the National Office of the BSA by the local council.
+Upon successful completion of the EBOR, the designated EBOR chair and the District Advancement Committee representative sign and date the Eagle Scout Rank Application.
+The District Advancement Chair will establish the procedure for submitting it to the Council Service Center.
+The Eagle Scout Rank Application is subsequently forwarded to the National Office of Scouting America by the local council.
 The project workbook and all other paperwork (except letters of recommendation) should be returned to the Scout.
-The project plan/report is not re-submitted with the application following the BOR.
-If the workbook is inadvertently sent back to the office, it will be held until the package is returned from National and then returned to the troop.
-The board chairman should destroy the letters of recommendation.
-Letters are not submitted to the council office or given to the Scout.
+The project plan/report is not re-submitted with the signed Eagle Scout Rank Application following the EBOR.
+If the workbook is inadvertently sent back to the office, it will be held until the package is returned from National and then returned to the Scout or unit.
+The EBOR or District chair should destroy the letters of recommendation.
+Per the current Guide to Advancement, letters are not submitted to the council office and may not be given to the Scout, the Scout's unit. or the Scout's family.

-All appeals and extension requests regarding Eagle Scout Rank advancement should be submitted using the forms and procedures outlined by the National Office of the Boy Scouts of America.
+All appeals and extension requests regarding Eagle Scout Rank advancement should be submitted using the forms and procedures outlined by the National Office of Scouting America.
 Please visit www.Scouting.org to locate and review all current policies, procedures, and forms related to advancement.